SyndicateProtocol/syndicate-appchains/metabased-contracts/pre-audit/contract.MetabasedSequencerChain.md

 ### appChainId

-The ID of the L3 chain that this contract is sequencing transactions for.
+The ID of the App chain that this contract is sequencing transactions for.

 ```solidity
 uint256 public immutable appChainId;